Saskatchewan Highway 950

-Highway 950 is a provincial highway in the north-west region of the Canadian province of Saskatchewan.
+Highway 950 is a provincial highway in the north-west region of Saskatchewan, Canada.
 It runs from Highway 21 / Highway 919 to Highway 26 / Highway 224.
 It is about 35 km long.

 Highway 950 lies entirely inside the Meadow Lake Provincial Park.
-For much of its length, it runs on the north shore of the Lac des Îles.
+For much of its length, it runs along the northern shores of the Lac des Îles and Lepine Lake.
 The western terminus is at Pierce Lake.
-Two recreational areas, Murray Doell Campground and Pierce Lake Lodge, are along the highway.
+Recreational areas accessed from the highway Murray Doell Campground, Pierce Lake Lodge, and the boat launch at Johnston Lake.